Can you plan all aspects of your first trip, next trip, or dream trip — and without making errors, taking too long, or forgetting key parts?

 What is the time commitment?

 The anticipated total time commitment is 8 to 24 hours, depending on your existing knowledge and your level of engagement.
 Like most things, the more time and thought you put into it, the more you’ll get out of it.
-In 2021, when we last collected this data:
+When we last collected this data:

 The curriculum schedule is purposefully designed to keep the workload roughly even.
 It’s best for students to stay on track, but it’s not catastrophic if you are occasionally late — the assignments will remain available to you, and we will review any submitted work while the course is running.